Raj6997/LuppiLandia-LinuxRDP/README.md

 # EN:

-### If you are on this page, this means that you're interested on how a Linux-VPS work.
+### If you are on this page, this means that you're interested on how a Linux-VPS works.
 You can check on the [wiki](https://github.com/xLamday/LuppiLandia-LinuxRDP/wiki/Commands) to look for some commands that are the most used.

 ## How to create the VPS: